ECS153/final-project-group-6/README.md

     const  cipher = crypto.createCipheriv('aes-256-gcm', Buffer.from(aliceSharedKey, 'hex'), IV)

 Here, we create a cipher using aes-256-gcm, a buffer from Alice's shared key, and the IV we just generated.
 Now what does aes-256-gcm mean?
-AES is a symmetric encrption algortithm, and we are supportting it with a block length of 256 bits.
+AES is a symmetric encryption algorithm, and we are supporting it with a block length of 256 bits.

 GCM means Galois/ counter mode.
 GCM allows us to send authenticated messages.
 Now, the security that comes with using GCM is confidentiality, integrity, and authenticity.
 Confidentiality means that without the key, no one can read the message.
 Integrity means that no one had changed the content of the message.
 Authenticity means that the originator of the message can be verified.